Crampsman/dead-poets/README.txt

 Hi all, anyone interested in my project.
-This is my little training Projects in Java.
-"Dead Poets Society" is simply a web application, where you can send their little stories of science fiction.
+This is my projects in Java.
+"Dead Poets Society" is a web application, where you can send your little stories of science fiction.

 In this project, I used: